Level: Primary & lower secondary level (SeQf level 2), Upper secondary level (SeQf level 4)

 The course has no specific prerequisites.

 Applicants are required to be over the age of 18 and have a citizenship or residence permit in Sweden.

 March 15th - April 15th: Print and fill out the application form (PDF) for this course and send it to us by post.
 You can also apply by visiting the school in Hovsjö.
 The address is Gröndalsvägen 1, 151 65 Södertälje.

 Interview:After applying you will be called to an interview where we assess which level of study is most appropriate for you.

 August 19th - August 23rd: Course start and introductory week.

 If the course has too few participants after the last application date, the course may be cancelled.
-If a course is cancelled, students will be informed of this no later than one week after the last application date.
+If a course is cancelled, students will be informed of this no later than one week before the course starts.
 Any fees paid will be refunded.

 If for some reason we want to close an ongoing course, the students will be notified at least one semester in advance.

 Applicants outside Sweden:

 This course is not open for applicants outside Sweden.